 The Home Purchase Assistance Program (HPAP) is the primary DHCD program for first-time homebuyers.
 HPAP provides interest-free loans that include closing cost assistance to eligible applicants.
 Under this program, homebuyers may have the opportunity to purchase houses, condominiums, or cooperative units in the District.
-Additionally, DHCD has four other homeownership programs which are associated with HPAP, and which are targeted to specific populations or geographic areas, or may meet specific home buyer needs.
-The four satellite programs are as follows;
+DHCD has three additional homeownership programs which are associated with HPAP, and which are targeted to specific populations or geographic areas, or may meet specific home buyer needs.